panoply/vscode-liquid/readme.md

 ### Status Bar

-When the extension is enabled and a supported file is open and active in your editor a toggle/status button will appear in the bottom right hand side of the VSCode status bar.
+When the extension is enabled and a supported file is open in the editor the toggle/status button will appear in the bottom right hand side of the VSCode status bar.
 The toggle button will allow you to enable/disable formatting programmatically, inform upon ignored files and will notify you when the parser encounters any code errors.

 _When extended features have been disabled (ie: `liquid.enable` is `false`) then the status bar will not be displayed and formatting will not applied._